evele/prodefi/DEVELOPMENT_PLAN.md

 - Auto-incrementing tokenIds for consistency
 - `calldata` for external function parameters
 - English comments for universality

+## Treasury Diagnostic (Current)

+- Scope and intent
+  - Treasury holds ETH/ERC20 prize pools per `tournamentId`, pays claims by token position from `Predictions`, and tracks `claimed` per `(tournamentId, tokenId, asset)`.

+- Security and correctness
+  - Reentrancy: `claimPrize` does checks-effects-interactions correctly (sets `claimed` before transfer).
+Still recommended to add `ReentrancyGuard` for defense-in-depth.
+  - Position bounds: guarded; uses distribution length to validate `position`.
+  - Access control: `FUND_DEPOSITOR_ROLE` on deposits; `DEFAULT_ADMIN_ROLE` on distribution. `TOURNAMENT_MANAGER_ROLE` is defined but currently unused.

+- Accounting and lifecycle
+  - `prizePools` is not decremented on claims; it is a cumulative base for calculating claim amounts at claim time.
+Consequence: if deposits continue after some users claimed, later claimants receive more.
+Mitigations: snapshot pool at finalize-time or freeze deposits before claims.
+  - Add `totalClaimed[tournamentId][token]` for telemetry and to expose distributed vs. remaining (if we adopt decrementing semantics for a separate `remainingPool`).
+  - No explicit tournament state.
+Consider a `finalizeTournament(tournamentId, token)` that snapshots pool, freezes distribution and deposits, and gates claims against the snapshot.

+- Features and extensibility
+  - Assets: ETH + ERC20 supported.
+Missing: allowlist/registry per tournament for accepted ERC20s and a real `getSupportedAssets` registry.
+  - Emergency controls: no `pause/unpause` or `emergencyWithdraw`; optional to add for ops safety.
+  - Events: existing `DepositFromSale`, `ClaimPrize`, `SetPrizeDistribution`.
+Consider emitting `prize_amount` (already included in event) and tracking totals via `totalClaimed`.
+  - Roles: define intended semantics for `TOURNAMENT_MANAGER_ROLE` or remove if unnecessary.
+  - Cross-contract semantics: `Predictions` is global (not per tournament).
+If we plan parallel tournaments with distinct rankings, we need per-tournament positions or multiple `Predictions` instances.

+- Tests and coverage (current state OK)
+  - Tests cover ETH deposits/claims, distributions, invalid positions, roles, multi-tournament isolation, rounding, and view functions.
+ERC20 path present in contract; add tests when we wire an accepted token and allowlist.
+  - Missing if adopting follow-ups: tests for pause/emergency, ERC20 allowlist + supported assets registry, distribution freeze, tournament finalization snapshot, and remainder withdrawal.

+- Recommended next steps (non-breaking, prioritized)
+  1) Add `ReentrancyGuard` to `claimPrize` (defense-in-depth).
+  2) Define and implement tournament finalization + pool snapshot; freeze distribution/ deposits post-finalize.
+  3) Introduce ERC20 allowlist per tournament and a real `getSupportedAssets` registry; add tests for ERC20 deposit/claim.
+  4) Expose telemetry: `totalClaimed` and optionally `remainingPool` if we separate accounting views.
+  5) Clarify or remove `TOURNAMENT_MANAGER_ROLE`; decide who can set distributions/finalize.
+  6) Optional admin flow: withdraw remainder (0–10%) to a designated address after finalize.

 ## Notes for Tomorrow